Insurance Coverage Abroad for Students

 Make sure to review the claims process before your departure to ensure that you are able to gather the required information from your healthcare provider.

 More information about filing a claim and tracking your claim status can be found here.

 Education Abroad Waivers to UK’s Insurance

-The UKIC may grant a waiver to the international insurance coverage requirement in cases where students have existing coverage that meets the University’s minimum standards, or are participating in external programs that offer uniform coverage that meets those standards.
+The UKIC may grant a waiver to the international insurance coverage requirement in cases where students are participating on an external program that offers uniform coverage that meets UK's minumim insurance standards.
 No waivers are granted to participants of international group travel experiences.

 The minimum coverage requirements are as follows: